Hulu’s ‘Little Fires Everywhere’ takes a match to civility

 Little Fires Everywhere is a show about mothering, about the choices and compromises women make in their lives.
 But it’s also a show that deftly dissects which women are afforded the luxury to make choices and to make compromises, and how their lives are shaped by that luxury or the lack of it.

 The sheltered Elena simply can’t, or won’t see herself as anything except a victim of the social pressures handed down from a gin-swilling mother who largely rejected the calls for liberation Betty Friedan extolled in The Feminine Mystique.
-She clings to her identity as an evolved, well-intentioned white woman. (“Jesse Jackson says ‘African American’ and he’s on television,” she said during a dinner table conversation over whether to say “black” when referring to a person.)
+She clings to her identity as an evolved, well-intentioned white woman. (“Jesse Jackson says ‘African American’ and he’s on television,” she says during a dinner table conversation over whether to say “black” when referring to a person.)
 She claims she doesn’t see color, turning evermore nasty when confronted with evidence that not everyone, especially Mia, appreciates her well-intentioned meddling.
 Though Witherspoon has played a number of snippy, know-it-all women, this might be her best yet, in part because she plays Elena without so much as an ounce of irony or comedy.

 Unraveling the implications and denials of white innocence has been a prevalent theme lately in pop culture.
 Slave Play uses satire to make its points, while Get Out employs allegory.
 Both are studies in heightened exaggeration.
 Little Fires Everywhere is stunning in its directness.
 The show is extraordinary in its skill in conveying a uniquely white lack of self-awareness, the kind that allows so many to think of themselves as “the good ones.”
 That alone is not enough, however.
 It’s Washington’s Mia and her steadfast refusal to offer the small concessions that her neighbors consider to be indications of civility that makes this adaptation hard to stop watching.
 (Well, that and the fact that all of the supporting characters, especially Pearl and the Richardson kids, feel distinct and deeply considered.)
 Mia doesn’t have to shout to make white people uncomfortable or to be heard, and she knows it.
 But she also knows when it’s advantageous for her to tell them what they want to hear, to appeal to their better natures.
 Washington folds a lifetime of careful mannerisms into her performance, and a contrast develops in the subtleties between her and Elena.